nlippai4/finalProject/README.md

 /rawdata -> directory in which raw fastq files should be downloaded

+/qc -> directory for fastqc results (note: I ran fastqc on a separate server using fastqc "filename.fastq"

 /reference -> mus musculus reference transcriptome

 /scripts -> data downloading, mapping, demultiplexing scripts